AntCPLab/OpenCoral/README.md

 ## Dishonest majority

-All current full implementations requires oblivious transfer, which is implemented as OT extension based on https://github.com/mkskeller/SimpleOT.
+Some full implementations requires oblivious transfer, which is implemented as OT extension based on https://github.com/mkskeller/SimpleOT.